ChrisKlug/web-dev-workshop/labs/lab14/lab14.md

 Go back to the __AppHost.cs__ file and the __identityserver__ resource.

 ASP.NET Core defines what ports and schemes it should listen to using, among other things, an environment variable called __ASPNETCORE_URLS__.
-So, by setting that to __https://*:8081__, we can tell the Identity Server server to listen to HTTPS.
+So, by setting that to __https://*:8081__, we can tell the IdentityServer to listen to HTTPS.

 ```csharp
 var idsrv = builder.AddContainer("identityserver", "zerokoll/webdevworkshop-identity-server")